 A. My testimony explains and supports the Company’s revised overall revenue increase of $48.5 million.
 This is a reduction from the $56.7 million request included in the Company’s initial filing.
 My testimony also provides:

-A detailed calculation of the $48.5 million requested base revenue increase, including a summary of the differences between the $56.7 million initial request and the current amount.
+A detailed calculation of the $48.5 million requested base revenue increase.
 The revised request includes the impact of restating and pro forma adjustments proposed by other parties that the Company has accepted; and

 The Company’s response to certain revenue requirement adjustments proposed by intervening parties in this case that the Company contests.